-Design Engineer: Short Elliot Hendrickson (SEH) Construction Contractor: Anderson Construction (Lynchburg)
+Design Engineer: Construction Contractor: Construction Start: Percent Complete: Completion: Budget: Short Elliot Hendrickson (SEH) Anderson Construction (Lynchburg) January 2025 5% June 2026 \$2,050,000 building and improve the configuration of the process and laboratory needs of the WTP.

-Construction Start: January 2025

-Completion: June 2026 Budget: \$2,050,000

 A temporary pressure tank has been placed in service while the existing pressure tank is being inspected and painted.